emics/ham_radio_propagation/README.md

 This is an active open-source project.
 We are always open to people who want to use the code or contribute to it.

-We have set up a separate document containing our [contribution guidelines](CONTRIBUTING.md).
+We have set up a separate document containing our [contribution guidelines][contribution].

 Thank you for being involved! :heart_eyes: